Discover Greece, Corinth Canal & the Adriatic

 Split, Croatia

-Zadar is somewhat of a hidden Croatian gem, a captivating blend of ancient history and modern charm.
-As you stroll through its cobbled streets, youll encounter spectacular Roman ruins, including the well-preserved Roman Forum constructed between the 1st Century BC and 3rd Century AD, and the majestic St. Donatus Church, a symbol of the citys rich heritage.
+Zadar is something of a hidden Croatian gem, a captivating blend of ancient history and modern charm.
+As you stroll through its cobbled streets, encounter spectacular Roman ruins, including the well-preserved Roman Forum constructed between the first century BC and third century AD, and the majestic St. Donatus Church, a symbol of the citys rich heritage.
+You’ll be mesmerised by the Sea Organ, stone carvings along the promenade designed so the lapping waves create natural and hauntingly beautiful melodies.
+As the sun disappears, be captivated by Sun Salutation, a dazzling solar-powered installation that lights up at night.

 Opatija, Croatia